Please ensure that you read the guidance below before applying for a course.

 Credited students should remember also that 20 credits are equivalent to 200 learning hours.
 As you have only 75 contact hours during the academic year, the other hours must be made up in your own time.

-The Language Centre Open Learning Facilities (Tel: 0161 275 7960) are located in the basement of the South Wing of the Samuel Alexander building (adjacent to the Lime Café area).
+The Open Learning Centre for Languages and Academic English (OLCLAE) is located in the basement of the North Wing of the Samuel Alexander building (adjacent to the Lime Café area).

-Members of the public can access the library once they have registered and collected their student card from Student Services.
+Members of the public can access the OLCLAE Library once they have registered and collected their student card from Student Services.
 Information about this will be emailed following enrolment.

 The Disability Advisory and Support Service (DASS) provides support for current and prospective students who may need additional support.
 Please register with the Service to see what support they can provide.

 If you are able, please talk to your class tutor about any concerns in the first instance.
-If you would prefer not to discuss it with your tutor, please contact Orieb Masadeh-Tate, Coordinator for the UWLP/LEAP Programme.
+If you would prefer not to discuss it with your tutor, please contact Orieb Masadeh-Tate, Director of LEAP.

-If you are still not satisfied after discussion with the coordinator you may proceed with formal complaint procedures.
+If you are still not satisfied after discussion with the Director you may proceed with formal complaint procedures.

-If you would like to request further information about our courses or services, please email or telephone us using the email addresses or telephone numbers on our CONTACT US page.
+If you would like to request further information about our courses or services, please email us at firstname.lastname@example.org.